mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "There's a reason Ramne had to steal a boat."

-I smiled and couldn't wait to meet our new friends.

-"Shinna!
-It's Ginnu!" thi yelled again.
+"Shinna!" thi yelled again.
+"It's Ginnu!"

 The water remained silent for a moment more, then began with quiet disquiet, rummaging through the water.
 The sound followed a path toward the shore some fifty paces toward Rudjan.
 I looked to Annu who looked back at me with hae hand extended in a gesture of fellowship.
 I took it in mine, and together we walked along the shoreline toward the place where they were about to land.